A Universal Formulation of Uncertainty Relation for Error and Disturbance: Uncertainty Relation for Error and Disturbance

-In fact, we have seen previously in \eqref{char:error} that this choice is not only possible (in the sense of limit, if necessary), but also supported from the ground that it minimizes the error of the composite measurement $L \circ \Theta$ for all possible $L$.
-Then, by substituting $N = L \circ \Theta$ in \eqref{ineq:uncert_proj}, one immediately obtains the inequality for error and disturbance, with $\mathcal{R}$ and $\mathcal{I}$ being respectively given by \eqref{def:real} and \eqref{def:imaginary} with due substitutions for $N$.
+with the error of the composite measurement (in the sense of limit, if necessary).
+Indeed, we have seen previously in \eqref{char:error} that this choice is not only possible, but also supported from the ground that it is the infimum of the error of the composite measurement $L \circ \Theta$ for all possible $L$.
+Then, by substituting $N = L \circ \Theta$ in \eqref{ineq:uncert_proj}, one immediately obtains the inequality